Robust subgroup discovery: The SSD++ Algorithm

-In this section, we analyse the time and space complexity of SSD++ as given in Algorithm~\ref{alg:SSD}.
 The algorithm can be divided into three parts: $1$) preprocessing of the data; $2)$ the Separate and Conquer (SaC) algorithm; and $3)$ the beam search.
-Note that depending on the type of target we have different complexities as each statistic requires different computations.
+In addition, there are different complexities depending on the target type, as each statistic requires different computations.

-\paragraph{1) Preprocessing phase.} In the preprocessing phase all the coverage bitsets of the items are generated, i.e., the indexes of the instances covered by each item generated from numerical and nominal variables.
-The set of all items is $\zeta$ and its size is given by $|\zeta|$.
+\paragraph{1) Preprocessing phase.} In the preprocessing phase, all the coverage bitsets of the items are generated, i.e., the indexes of the instances covered by each item generated from numerical and nominal variables.
+The set of all items is $\zeta$ and its size $|\zeta|$.
 Thus, we go over the data a maximum of $|\zeta|$ times, obtaining a time complexity of $\mathcal{O}(|\zeta|n)$, and the results are stored in a dictionary for $\mathcal{O}(1)$ access.
 Also, some constants are cached for a fixed amount the first time they are computed, such as the universal code of integers $\LN(i)$, and $\Gamma(i)$ for the numeric target case, and $\COMP(i)$ in the categorical case.

-\paragraph{2) SaC phase.}For the SaC phase, it is clear that the algorithm runs the beam search $|S|$ times, and will thus multiply the time complexity of the beam search by $|S|$.
+\paragraph{2) SaC phase.}For the SaC phase, it is clear that the algorithm runs the beam search $|S|$ times and will thus multiply the time complexity of the beam search by $|S|$.

 \paragraph{3) Beam search phase.} For the last $d_{max}-1$ iterations of the loop, each of $w_b$ candidates in the beam is refined with all $|\zeta|$ items, which gives a time complexity by itself of $\mathcal{O}( d_{max}w_b|\zeta|)$.
 Then, for each refinement, the algorithm computes its coverage, statistics, and score, where the last two depend on the number and type of target.